YongHwan2161/cppWebServer3/system-documents/sentence-management.md

 ### Process
 1. Character Processing
-   - Convert each character to token vertex index
+   - Convert each character to token node index
-   - Use ASCII value as vertex index (0-255)
+   - Use ASCII value as node index (0-255)
-   - Each character maps to existing token vertex
+   - Each character maps to existing token node

 2. Token Mapping
-   - No new vertex creation needed
+   - No new node creation needed
-   - Direct ASCII to vertex mapping
+   - Direct ASCII to node mapping
    - Uses pre-existing token vertices

 3. Sentence Formation